 Generally, spicy deviled eggs are served at holiday gatherings.
 Typical holiday food goes great with them such as ham, mashed potatoes and gravy, potato salad, pumpkin pie, apple pie, and the list goes on!

 Variations of spicy deviled eggs with hot sauce:

-- jalapeno-if you want your spicy deviled eggs more hot, you can add jalapeno!
-Spicy deviled eggs with jalapeno are a spicy food conoisseur's dream.
+- Jalapeno - if you want your spicy deviled eggs more hot, you can add jalapeno!
+Spicy deviled eggs with jalapeno are a spicy food connoisseur's dream.